Railroad Whistleblower Protection

 2. Failure to promptly take an injured worker to the nearest hospital immediately -

 When a railroader suffers an on-duty injury and asks to go to a hospital, the railroad is required to promptly take the worker to the nearest hospital (49 U.S.C.
 20109(c)(1)).
-Usually, the company will try to steer the employee to a company doctor or nurse.
+Usually, the railroad will try to steer the employee to a railroad doctor or nurse.
 Why?
 Because the railroad knows independent E.R. doctors often prescribe medication or give an off work slip making the injury FRA reportable.
-"Immediately" means the company cannot delay transportation to the nearest hospital until after you have given a tape recorded statement to claims.
+"Immediately" means the railroad cannot delay transportation to the nearest hospital until after you have given a tape recorded statement to claims.
 If you suffer an on-duty injury, tell the railroad you want to go to the nearest hospital immediately.
 It's your right under the Law.

 3. Interfering with an injured worker's medical care -

 A railroad is prohibited from interfering with an injured worker's medical care (49 U.S.C.
 20109(c)(1)-(2)).
 When an injured worker insists on going to the hospital for an on-duty injury, a railroad's medical department will often try to contact the emergency room and request that the injured worker be treated with only non-prescription medication, and that he be released to work "light duty."
 This is against the law and you should file a complaint if you suspect the railroad is using these tactics.